gaoduping/CIS550project/README.md

 (2) name.basics.tsv contains names of 12324725 actors and actresses and their demographic information.

 (3) title.principals.tsv.gz links movies with the actors/actresses acted in it.
 There are 54780787 linkages and 6 attributes, including one for the movie id and one for the actor/actress id.

+## File introduction
+### EDA
+EDA is done via Colab, which can be run using Colab directly.

+### Webstorm
+Can be opened with webstorm and be run locally.